armory/docs/content/en/armory-enterprise/try/instructions.md

    * 8 GB RAM
    * 2 GB disk space
    * Make sure Docker is running on your host machine.
-   * Your Kubernetes cluster configured for the Armory CD Self-Hosted easy install container.
+   * Your non-local Kubernetes cluster configured for the Armory CD Self-Hosted easy install container.
 The docker script expects a ~/.kube/quick-spin-sa.kubeconfig file to be present.
 This file is created when you run the pre-install script.
 If you are using a different kubeconfig file, you must copy it to the ~/.kube/quick-spin-sa.kubeconfig file.

 ## Get the easy install container